wtsi-hgi/hgi-k8s/README.md

 You will need an OpenStack project/tenancy to deploy your cluster into.
 For deployment, you will need a host that can speak to OpenStack, with Terraform, Ansible and the OpenStack client installed.
+It's definitely worth setting your environment up in a `tmux` session, to avoid having to go through the rigmarole each time!

 Clone this repository: